 |This file contains your most recent EasyApache build profile.|

 |This script provides access to the CLI version of the EasyApache interface.|

 |This directory contains the build history files.
 You can also access your EasyApache build history via the Profile stage of WHM's EasyApache 3 interface.|

 For more information on the files that EasyApache uses to build your web server, read the following documentation:

-Warning: Currently, we no longer develop EasyApache 3 and only release security updates.
-We have tentatively scheduled EasyApache 3 for deprecation at some point in 2018.
-You will receive at least three months notification prior to official deprecation.
-After that time, EasyApache 3 will no longer receive any updates.
+Warning: We no longer develop EasyApache 3 and only release security updates.
+We will deprecate EasyApache 3 on December 31, 2018.
+After that date, we will no longer update EasyApache 3.
+In cPanel & WHM version 78, we will remove support for EasyApache 3.
 For more information, read our cPanel Long-Term Support documentation.
 We strongly recommend that you upgrade to EasyApache 4.
 For more information, read our EasyApache 4 documentation.

-Currently, we no longer develop EasyApache 3 and only release security updates.
-We have tentatively scheduled EasyApache 3 for deprecation at some point in 2018.
-You will receive at least three months notification prior to official deprecation.
-After that time, EasyApache 3 will no longer receive any updates.
+We no longer develop EasyApache 3 and only release security updates.
+We will deprecate EasyApache 3 on December 31, 2018.
+After that date, we will no longer update EasyApache 3.
+In cPanel & WHM version 78, we will remove support for EasyApache 3.
 For more information, read our cPanel Long-Term Support documentation.